 1. The majority of American Christians opposed the abolition of slavery and defended the institution of slavery as being the will of their god and justified by their bible.
 The more conservative they were in their religious beliefs, the stronger their opposition to abolition.

 2. The majority of American Christians opposed suffrage.
 Again, they used their bibles to argue that women should not have the right to vote.
 And again, the more conservative they were in their religious beliefs, the more vehement their opposition.

-Example #3: The overwhelming majority of white American Christians opposed the civil rights movement.
+3. The majority of white American Christians opposed the civil rights movement.
 While some Catholics supported the goals of the movement, most fundamentalist Protestants did not.
-The few white Christians who supported the movement were thrown out of their churches, demonized as atheists and/or communists, and deluged with hate mail from their Christian neighbors.
+Many of the few white Christians who supported the movement were thrown out of their churches, demonized as atheists and/or communists, and deluged with hate mail from their Christian neighbors.

 For more information about the distinguished role of freethinkers, secular humanists, and atheists throughout American history, Susan Jacoby's Freethinkers : A History of American Secularism is a great read.